 B, it is likely that activities will be carried on in a public place within that area and that they will have such an effect.

 What is being proposed?

-The Council is proposing to continue with the PSPO that restricts the public right of way over Bun Lane and Didgley Lane Fillongley.
+The Council has agreed to continue with the PSPO that restricts the public right of way over Bun Lane and Didgley Lane Fillongley.
 This is because the order has reduced fly tipping in Didgley Lane and Bun Lane.
-In doing so the Council will consider a number of factors.
-These include considering the likely effect of making the order on occupiers of premises adjoining or adjacent to the highway, the likely effect of the order on other persons in the locality and the availability of a reasonably convenient alternative route.
+In doing so the Council has considered a number of factors.
+These included considering the likely effect of making the order on occupiers of premises adjoining or adjacent to the highway, the likely effect of the order on other persons in the locality and the availability of a reasonably convenient alternative route.

 The Council has authorised the installation, operation and maintenance of barriers for enforcing the restriction.